alexownejazayeri/100-days-of-code/hello-world.md

 ## Hello world

 I'm Alex, h e l l o.
 See that purple glory?
-The unpacked monitors?
-The mic stand, the RedBull (not glorifying this awful habit), the water (to feel less bad about the RedBull), and the headphones?
+The not-yet-unpacked speakers - the mic stand, the RedBull (not glorifying this awful habit), the water (to feel less bad about the RedBull), and the headphones?

 This is my workspace.